SidiousRNDS/SWG-ServerAccountSystem/doc/files/swgAdmin/models/gameupdates/adminserverupdatesModel.php.txt

         }

         /**
-         * Summary getServerPatches - List all the server patches that have been put in the system
+         * @method getServerPatches - List all the server patches that have been put in the system
-         * @param $args
+         * @param array $args
          * @return string
          */
         public function getServerPatches($args)